Robert-Xsa/Introduction-to-Artificial-Intelligent-Text-Generator-Model-Concepts/README.md

 Use the trained model to predict the next word.
 Update the seed sequence with the predicted word and repeat the process to generate longer sequences of text.

-To see how these process are demonstrated, refer to my kaggle notebook via the following link;
+To see how these process were demonstrated, refer to my kaggle notebook via the following link;

 https://www.kaggle.com/code/robertgembe/text-generator-using-word-based-encoding/

 **Text Generator Using Character-Based Encoding**

 A "Text Generator Using Character-Based Encoding" is a type of natural language processing (NLP) model that generates human-like text based on character-level representations of language.
 In this approach, each character in the text is encoded into a numerical representation, allowing the model to process and generate text at a fine-grained level, considering individual characters.

+To see how these process were demonstrated, refer to my kaggle notebook via the following link;